mishurov/seturgent/README.md

 The original addon: <https://addons.thunderbird.net/en-US/thunderbird/addon/seturgent-new/>

-The .xpi file on the [releases page](https://github.com/mishurov/seturgent/releases).
+The .xpi files are on the [releases page](https://github.com/mishurov/seturgent/releases).